New Sensation: A Guide To Warming, Cooling & Tingling Lubes

 However, the buzzing, tingly sensation they provide is polarizing among users.

-While some people absolutely love how sensitive tingling lubes make them, while others find that they distract from the pleasure of sex.
+While some people absolutely love how sensitive tingling lubes make them, others find that they distract from the pleasure of sex.

 How Do Warming, Cooling, And Tingling Lubes Work?